LaunchCodeEducation/java-web-development/src/chapters/spring-model-validation/thymeleaf-form-tools.rst

       return "redirect:";
    }

 This method checks for validation errors and returns the user to the form if it finds any.
-It uses model binding to create a new event object, but this event object is also *passed into the view when r-rendering the form*.
+It uses model binding to create a new event object, but this event object is *also passed into the view when re-rendering the form*.
 This means that if there are validation errors, the form will be rendered with the values that the user previously entered, preventing the user from having to re-enter all of their data.

 Using ``th:errors``
 ^^^^^^^^^^^^^^^^^^^

 The Thymeleaf attribute ``th:errors`` is used similarly to ``th:field`` to display field-specific error messages.
 Recall that when we added our validation annotations to each model field, we also :ref:`added a message argument <validation-messages>`.
-Using ``th:errors`` with its value set to a field will display any validation errors for that field.
+Setting ``th:errors`` to a field will display any validation errors for that field.

 For example, let's add a new element to the first form group: